-In England and Wales, this document is the proof of legal authority required by someone dealing with a deceased person’s estate.
+In England and Wales, a grant of representation is a document that confirms who has the legal authority to deal with a deceased person’s estate.
 It’s an umbrella term that covers both a grant of letters of administration (when there is no will) and a grant of probate (when there is a valid will).

 A guardian is someone entrusted by law to look after the interests of a child under the age of 18.

 Usually referred to as “half-brothers” or “half-sisters”, half-blood siblings share only one parent.
 By extension, your father’s half blood sister would be your half-blood aunt.
 In contrast, siblings of the whole or full blood share the same mother and father.